dummybot8688/gatling-sample/README.md

 *  BasicLoadSimulation
 *  RampUsersLoadSimulation
 *  FixedDurationLoadSimulation
->Replace the endpoints with the application, you would like to perform load test on.
+>Replace the endpoints in the simulation scala class with the application, you would like to perform load test on.